spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-twitter.md

 To set it up, you have 2 ways of going about it.

-#### Method 1: automatically, by enabling Appservice Double Puppet or Shared Secret Auth
+#### Method 1: automatically, by enabling Appservice Double Puppet

-The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) or [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service is configured and enabled on the server for this playbook.
+The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service is configured and enabled on the server for this playbook.

-Enabling [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.
+This is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

-Enabling double puppeting by enabling the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service works at the time of writing, but is deprecated and will stop working in the future.

 #### Method 2: manually, by asking each user to provide a working access token

-This method is currently not available for the Mautrix-Twitter bridge, but is on the [roadmap](https://github.com/mautrix/twitter/blob/master/ROADMAP.md) under Misc/Manual login with `login-matrix`
+When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps:

+- retrieve a Matrix access token for yourself.
+Refer to the documentation on [how to do that](obtaining-access-tokens.md).

+- send the access token to the bot.
+Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

+- make sure you don't log out the `Mautrix-Slack` device some time in the future, as that would break the Double Puppeting feature